 Deepfake content is created through a machine learning technique known as GAN (generative adversarial network).
 GANs use two neural nets: a generator and a discriminator.
 These are constantly competing against each other.

 The generator will try to create a realistic image, while the discriminator will attempt to determine if it is a deepfake or not.
 If the generator fools the discriminator, the discriminator uses information gathered to become a better judge.
 Likewise, if the discriminator determines the generator’s image is a fake, the generator will get better at creating a fake image.
 The never-ending cycle can continue until an image, video, or audio is no longer noticeably fake to human perspective.

 The first deepfake videos were obviously porn!Edgar Cervantes

 The word deepfake became synonymous with this technique in 2017, thanks to a Reddit user who went by the name of “deepfakes.”
-The user was joined by others at the now banned r/deepfakes subreddit, where they shared their creations with the world.
+Others joined the user at the now-banned r/deepfakes subreddit, where they shared their creations with the world.

 The real creator of generative adversarial networks is Ian Goodfellow.
 Along with his colleagues, he introduced the concept to the University of Montreal in 2014.
 He then moved on to work for Google, and is currently employed by Apple.

 In the wrong hands, deepfake creation can be used for falsifying much more than silly Nicholas Cage memes.Edgar Cervantes

-This is why the general public, celebrities, political entities, and governments are worrying about the deepfake movement.
+This is why the general public, celebrities, political entities, and governments worry about the deepfake movement.
 In the wrong hands, deepfake creation can be used for falsifying much more than silly Nicholas Cage memes.
 Imagine someone creating fake news or incriminating video evidence.
 You can add fake and revenge porn to the problem.
 Things can get messy real quick.